-Windows Registry Analysis
+Windows Shell Items Analysis

 The registry is a hierarchical database, The Windows Registry holds configuration information about all the applications on the system, user-specific settings, configuration of various hardware devices used by the system, settings for all the software on the system, etc.